 Meaningful Differences

 Traits describe meaningful differences among individuals.
-For example, everyone eats food – that is a behavior that we all participate in to survive.
+For example, everyone eats food - a behavior we all participate in to survive.
 It is driven by biology.
-The way that you eat your food, however, could be a sign of different personality traits.
+However, The way you eat your food could be a sign of different personality traits.
 Sometimes, the habits in which you eat your food can be signs of cultural differences.
-Some people are taught to eat with their hands; others are taught to keep their mouth closed or slurp their soup.
+Some people are taught to eat with their hands; others are taught to keep their mouths closed or slurp their soup.

 But if someone is in a room with people who have different eating habits, their personality may greatly influence how they approach the situation.
 Are they conscious of how people are eating around them?
 Do they care to fit in?

-Already, you can start to see how genetics, culture, and personality all form a complicated spider web that can be hard to trace.
+Already, you can see how genetics, culture, and personality all form a complicated spider web that can be hard to trace.

 Stable and Consistent

 Second, traits are stable and consistent.
-People display signs of personality traits among different situations throughout their lives.
-Again, culture, rules, and the context of a situation will have a big impact on how someone behaves.
-But if someone is an honest person, this trait will heavily influence what it takes for the person to lie (or justify these actions later.)
+People display signs of personality traits across different situations throughout their lives.
+Again, culture, rules, and the context of a situation will greatly impact how someone behaves.
+But if someone is honest, this trait will heavily influence what it takes for the person to lie (or justify these actions later.)
 Social psychology really likes to look at instances when people break their normal personality traits.

 For example, if you were to take a personality test, you should answer the questions in the same manner for many years.